Connect With Tech Companies on Nov. 10 at This Virtual Job Fair for Women

 Fairygodboss recommends that attendees have at least two years of job experience and that students should hold off on attending until they graduate.

 During the event, you will be able to virtually meet hiring managers through an online portal.
 Each company will have a digital booth, similar to a real job fair, where you can learn more information about the company, browse open positions or join a chat room with other attendees and hiring managers.

 To request more information about a specific job listing, you may start a one-on-one chat or video session with a hiring manager.
 Or if you’re making a good impression, the hiring manager may request a chat session with you.

 Traditionally, careers in computer science have had higher male populations, but according to the Bureau of Labor Statistics, software-development and computer-information jobs are some of the highest-paying and fastest-growing jobs for women.

 Helping push that trend is Fairygodboss, a women-centric career network where women can find jobs, attend events, get career advice and rate employers.
-Each employer attending the event has been reviewed by Fairygodboss members, and the results are available in the registration FAQ.
+Each employer attending the event has been reviewed by Fairygodboss members, and the results are available on the registration page.

 Don’t worry if you’re new to virtual job fairs.
 You’re not alone.
 Read our step-by-step guide on how to prepare for a virtual job fair.

 And if you’re strapped for time, here are the big takeaways.